hotenglish775/copywriter/README.md

-# Sarah Mitchell - Copywriter & Content Strategist Website
+# Revolution AI CopyWriters - Copywriter & Content Strategist Website

 A modern, professional website for copywriting and content strategy services built with React, TypeScript, and Tailwind CSS.
 Features a complete payment integration system with both traditional and cryptocurrency payment options.